-The objectives of the audit committee are:
+The objectives of the Audit Committee are:

-- To report to the General Shareholders' Meeting on any matters arising within its sphere of competence. - To propose to the Board of Directors, for submission to the General Shareholders' Meeting, the appointment of auditors or audit firms as referred to in article 264 of the Companies Act, and their contract conditions, the scope of their professional engagement and, as the case may be, their revocation or non-renewal. - To supervise the efficiency of the Company's internal control, specially Internal Control over Financial Reporting, internal audit, as the case may be, and the risk management systems, and to discuss with the auditors or audit firms any significant internal control weaknesses detected in the course of the audit - To supervise the process of drawing up and presenting regulated financial information. - To review the Company's accounts, ensure compliance with legal requirements and correct application of generally accepted accounting principles, for which purpose it has the direct collaboration of the external and internal auditors. - To handle relations with the auditors or audit firms in order to receive information on any matters that could compromise their independence, so that they can be examined by the Committee, and any other matters related to the auditing process, as well as any other communications established in auditing legislation and auditing standards.
-It must in any case receive each year from the auditors or audit firms written confirmation of their independence from the company or entities related to it directly or indirectly, and information on any additional services of any kind provided to such entities by such auditors or audit firms, or by persons or entities related to them in accordance with the provisions of Accounts Audit Act 19/1988, of 12th July. - To issue annually, prior to the issue of the audit report, a report expressing an opinion on the independence of the auditors or audit firms.
-This report must disclose the provision of additional services as referred to above. - To supervise performance of the audit contract, ensuring that the opinion on the Annual Accounts and the main contents of the audit report are expressed clearly and precisely, and to evaluate the results of each audit. - To supervise compliance with the legislation concerning related-party transactions.
-In particular, it will ensure that information on such operations is reported to the market, in compliance with the provisions of Order 3050/2004, of the Ministry of Economy and Finance, of 15th September 2004. - To examine compliance with the Internal Rules of Conduct, the Board of Directors Regulations, and, in general, the Company's rules of good governance and to make the necessary proposals for improvement. - To receive information and, as the case may be, issue a report on any disciplinary measures sought to be imposed on members of the Company's senior management team.
+• To report to the General Shareholders' Meeting on any matters arising within its sphere of competence.

+• To propose to the Board of Directors, for submission to the General Shareholders' Meeting, the appointment of auditors or audit firms as referred to in article 264 of the Companies Act, and their contract conditions, the scope of their professional engagement and, as the case may be, their revocation or non-renewal.

+• To supervise the efficiency of the Company's internal control and Internal Control over Financial Reporting, internal audit and the risk management systems, and to discuss with the auditors or audit firms any significant internal control weaknesses detected in the course of the audit.

+• To supervise the process of drawing up and presenting regulated financial information.

+• To review the Company's accounts, ensure compliance with legal requirements and correct application of generally accepted accounting principles, for which purpose it has the direct collaboration of the external and internal auditors.

+• To handle and oversee relations with the external auditors or audit firms in order to receive information on any matters that could compromise their independence and any other matters related to the auditing process, as well as any other communications established in auditing legislation and auditing standards.

+• To supervise performance of the audit contract, ensuring that the opinion on the Annual Accounts and the main contents of the audit report are expressed clearly and precisely, and to evaluate the results of each audit.

+• To supervise compliance with the legislation concerning related-party transactions.
+In particular, it will ensure that information on such transactions is reported to the market, (Order 3050/2004, of the Ministry of Economy and Finance, of 15th September 2004).

+•To issue annually, prior to the issue of the audit report, a report expressing an opinion on the independence of the auditors or audit firms, as well as disclosing the provision of additional services as referred to above.

+• To examine compliance with the Internal Rules of Conduct, the Audit Committee Regulations and the Company's rules of good governance and to make the necessary proposals for improvement.

+• To receive information and issue a report on any disciplinary measures sought to be imposed on members of the Company's senior management team.

 With regard to tax, the tax strategy approved by the Board is governed by the following principles: compliance with the applicable tax obligations in the territories where it does business, promote a relationship of collaboration with the Tax Authorities with which it relates, and protect sustainable value generation for the Company's different stakeholders.

-Tax Management of the Group reports, at least once a year, to the Board - through the Audit Committee - on the management of and compliance with tax obligations as well as tax risk control and management aspects.
+Tax Management of the Group reports, at least once a year, to the Board on the management of and compliance with tax obligations as well as tax risk control and management aspects.

 E.3.
-Point out the main risks, including tax risks and to the extent that they are significant the risks deriving from corruption (with the scope indicated in Royal Decree Act 18/2017), that could affect the achievement of business goals:
+Point out the main financial and non-financial risks, including tax risks and to the extent that they are significant the risks deriving from corruption (with the scope indicated in Royal Decree Act 18/2017), that could affect the achievement of business goals:

-In the process of identifying, understanding and assessing the risks that affect the company, the following risk factors have been considered: Operational risks
+In the process of identifying, understanding and assessing the risks that affect the company, the following risk factors have been considered: